sguox002/leetcode/leetcode-all.md

 - recursive stack for syntax parsing.
 - stack is very useful and sometimes is also hard!

+<<-385	Mini Parser    		34.2%	Medium
+deserialize the nested integer with string. using stringstream to read
+- integer -> nestedInteger object
+- see '[' then it is a list, stop at ']' pretty trick.
+->>

+<<-394	Decode String    		51.8%	Medium
+k[encode_str] the str is repeated k times. recursive stack.
+->>

+<<-402	Remove K Digits    		28.5%	Medium
+remove k digits from the number so that the new number is the smallest.
+greedy: from left to right, remove the first peak digit.
+1432219->132219->12219->1219->119
+using stack.
+->>

 <<-439	Ternary Expression Parser    		56.3%	Medium
 T?2:3 F?1:T?4:5
 recursive stack